Vincidax/self-study/cassidoo/wordBreak/README.md

-This repository is for a function that answers the following question:
+This directory is for a function that answers the following question:

 Given a string s and a dictionary of words dict, determine if s can be segmented into a space-separated sequence of one or more dictionary words.